guannan9/guannan9.github.io/_pages/about.md

 - Foundation models for medical image understanding and generative reasoning
 - World models for clinical simulation and prediction
-- Multimodal learning in histopathology and radiology (e.g., H&E + spatial transcriptomics)
+- Multimodal learning in histopathology and radiology
 - Graph-based learning and causal inference for structural modeling of medical data

 ---